 More critically, however, is the sheer mass that SpaceX is deploying into orbit outpaces not just China’s efforts, but the rest of the world’s launch operators.
 This must be annoying, considering that China has a rocket that can lift more mass per launch to orbit than the Falcon 9.
 Other companies, such as the United Launch Alliance and Arianespace have rockets that can outperform the Falcon 9 mass-wise, as well.
 But what none can apparently do is launch these large rockets week after week.
 Maybe it’s because the spacecraft manufacturers can’t keep up, while the majority of the mass SpaceX is lofting is due to its Starlink deployments.

-Based on recent Starlink V2 and Starship data, the masses lifted to orbit will only become greater.
+Based on recent Starlink V2 and Starship data, the masses lifted to orbit will potentially become greater.
 Starlink V2 will have a mass around 1,250 kilograms, and is totally reliant on Starship as the deployment launcher.
 A SpaceX all-hands video depicted Starship deploying 54 Starlink V2’s, totaling a mass of 67.5 tons.
 That’s over 4X the mass of a Falcon 9 Starlink deployment.

 SpaceX’s launch capability, where it can launch its project for apparently very little money per kilogram, is the strength that should worry China’s leaders.
 The fact that SpaceX is intelligently coupling high-capacity and rapid satellite manufacturing to quick turn-around launch is merely a demonstration for potential customers.
 That is the lesson that can be learned from watching SpaceX as it deploys Starlink.